tbenthompson/cppimport/README.md

 #### Notes
 [1]: the pyexport function is called by an auto-generated PYBIND11_PLUGIN call, so that the module name can be substituted in by cppimport

 [2]: The compilation should only happen the first time the module is imported.
 The C++ source is compared with a checksum on each import to determine if the file has changed.
+Included files are also incorporated into the checksum so recompilation happens automatically when a header file is edited.

 [3]: Calling `cppimport.set_quiet(False)` will result in output that will be helpful in debugging compile errors.
 The default is to make the import process completely silent.